nesl/auritus/README.md

 ## Citation
 Please cite this as:

-Saha S.S., Sandha S.S., Pei S., Jain V., Wang Z., Li Y., Sarker A., Srivastava M. (2022) "Auritus: An Open-Source Optimization Toolkit for Training and Development of Human Movement Models and Filters Using Earables." (accepted) Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (2022): 1-34.
+Swapnil Sayan Saha, Sandeep Singh Sandha, Siyou Pei, Vivek Jain, Ziqi Wang, Yuchen Li, Ankur Sarker., Mani Srivastava (2022) "AURITUS: An Open-Source Optimization Toolkit for Training and Development of Human Movement Models and Filters Using Earables." (accepted) Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (2022): 1-34.

 ## Code Credits